Never Forget, But Keep Moving Forward

 All Zach Carlisle ever wanted was to fit in and have friends.
 He primarily spent his childhood in Flower Mound, Texas, where he grew up in a loving, supportive, and religious home.
-He was a shy and reserved child with a few friends but he yearned to really belong with a group of his peers.
-Eventually, he connected with some older friends, but they weren’t the greatest friends for a young teen like him who just wanted to fit in.
+Zach yearned to really belong with a group of his peers even though he was a shy and reserved child.
+He connected with some older friends eventually, but for a young teen like him who just wanted to fit in, they weren’t the greatest friends.

-Zach’s life quickly spiraled out of control as he spent more and more time with the people he thought were his friends, despite their direct involvement in illegal activities like drug dealing, making counterfeit money, and stealing credit cards and identities.
-Soon, he was doing all these things too, fueled by the adrenaline rush and his need for social connection.
+As Zach spent more time with his bad friends his life quickly spiraled out of control.
+Their direct involvement in illegal activities like drug dealing, making counterfeit money, and stealing credit cards and identities affected his life.
+He began doing all these things too, fueled by the adrenaline rush and his need for social connection.

-By the time he was 21, Zach’s life was completely ruled by his addictions.
-He didn’t have any friends left and had developed a violent reputation, especially if he was coming down off of a high.
+Zach’s addictions took over his life by the time he was 21.
+He didn’t have any friends left.
+Zach had developed a violent reputation, especially if he was coming down off of a high.
 He dealt drugs heavily and relied on meth to stay awake for days, which also resulted in him losing a whopping 135 pounds in just a year and a half.

-In April of 2017, Zach was arrested and charged with several misdemeanors.
-He was incarcerated for ten days before he was bailed out.
+In April of 2017, police arrested Zach charged him with several misdemeanors.
+He was in jail for 10 days before he was bailed out.
 Completely unchanged by his run-in with the law, he quickly returned to the same behavior and lifestyle.

 “I thought I was invincible,” he says.
-“I was out of control because, in the town I lived in, everyone knew me and knew what I did, so I thought I was never going to get caught.
+“I was out of control.
+Everyone in town knew me and knew what I did, so I thought I was never going to get caught.
 Every time I would get into trouble, my mom would come to bail me out.”

-Mere months later in September, Zach ended up right back in jail after being involved in a high-speed police chase with state troopers.
-He was charged with three felonies and a misdemeanor, and this time, his parents refused to bail him out.
+Mere months later in September, Zach ended up right back in jail after a high-speed police chase with state troopers.
+His charges were three felonies and a misdemeanor.
+His parents refused to bail him out this time.

 Three months in county jail gave Zach plenty of time to think about his life and his decisions.
 He liked living the fast life but he was unhappy.
-He had tried to take his own life multiple times and the way we had been doing things just wasn’t working.
-He realized he desperately needed God in his life again and he needed help to get sober.
+Nothing worked right for Zach and he tried to committing suicide multiple times.
+Zach knew he needed God and some help to get sober.